Ljfanny/SUSTech_CS307_ProjectI/README.md

 We used the E-R model to design database.
 Since there are no many-to-many relationships, each table is a set of entities and foreign keys are used to represent one-to-many or one-to-one relationships.
 Orders, contracts, models and mobile phones are weak entity sets because they all depend on other entities for their existence.
 In particular, salesmen should exist with mobile_phones or supply center, but we still consider them to be independent of any entity.
 We always observe the three normal forms in designing.
 For example, we divide all people(including salesmen and directors) name into first name and surname for 1NF, we separate contracts and products from orders and models for 2NF and 3NF.

-- directors: In this table, there are first name and surname of directors, with the serial primary key director_id to identify directors uniquely.
-- supply_centers: In this table, there are supply_center of their unique name as primary key, and the foreign key of their directors' id.
-- client_enterprises: In this table, there are name(unique), industry, city, country and supply_center of enterprises, with the serial primary key client_enterprise_id.
-- contracts: In this table, there are contract_date, foreign key of client_enterprise_id, and the contract_number as the primary key.
-- salesmen: In this table, there are first name, surname, salesman_number(unique), gender, age, supply_center of salesmen, with the serial primary key salesman_id.
-- mobile_phones: In this table, there are only salesman_id as primary key and the phone_number to indicate the one-to-many relation ship, considering the possibility of one having multiple phone numbers.
-- products: In this table, there are products' codes as primary key and their names.
-- models: In this table, there are models' names(unique) and their corresponding prices and codes, with the serial primary key model_id.
-- orders: In this table, there are estimated delivery dates, lodgement dates, quantities of orders, and foreign keys of salesman_id, model_id, contract_number to indicate order's subordination to them, with the serial primary key order_id.

 ## Part 3 Data Import

 ### Basic data import